Virgilio Jesús Morales

 Virgilio Jesús Morales Vivanco (2 October 1876 – 5 August 1963) was a Chilean lawyer and politician affiliated with the Democratic Party.

 He served as Deputy, Senator, and twice as Minister of Lands and Colonization during the short-lived Socialist Republic of Chile in 1932.

 Biography

 Family and education

-Born in Lebu on 2 October 1876, he was the son of Pedro María Morales and María Antonia Vivanco.
-He studied in Cañete, at the Liceo de Hombres de Concepción and the Concepción Seminary, before graduating in law from the University of Chile.
+Virgilio Jesús Morales Vivanco was born on 2 October 1876 in Lebu, Chile to Pedro María Morales and María Antonia Vivanco.
+Morales studied in Cañete, at the Liceo de Hombres de Concepción and the Concepción Seminary, before graduating in law from the University of Chile.

 He was sworn in as a lawyer before the Supreme Court of Chile on 9 March 1899, presenting the thesis «Estudio sobre la capacidad civil de la mujer».
 He married Emilia Mardones Peña on 4 July 1939; they had two children, Virgilio and Silvia.

 Professional career

 Morales practiced law in Cañete until 1960, later settling in Santiago.
 He also worked in agriculture and mining, owning gold deposits in Arauco and Curacautín.

 He served five years as public prosecutor of Cañete (1906–1911) and was later removed from office by decree No. 401 of 29 March 1922 under President Arturo Alessandri Palma.